-This itinerary leads us to discover a path which is off the beaten track: you will be able to take your time walking at your own speed through nature, with magnificent views of the surrounding mountains.
+Let’s discover a path off the beaten track: take your time and walk at your own speed through nature, with magnificent views on the surrounding mountains.

 If you hear a marmot whistle, try and find out where the sound is coming from!
-With a bit of training you will be able to see the “sentinel”: still, in an erect position, scrutinising the surrounding environment ready to run away into its burrow.
+With some training you will be able to see the “sentinel”: standing still in an erect position, scrutinising the surrounding environment ready to run away into its burrow.

 As you continue you reach a small summit where you can stop for a short break and admire the landscape.
 You will see the Sella massif with Piz Boè, Marmolada south face, the Pale di San Martino, Lagorai mountain chain, Monte Agnello and the Latemar slopes.
 Below, further down, the village of Predazzo.

 Here you see cows at pasture and the sound of their bells contributes to your full relaxation in this alpine atmosphere.
 During the summer cows eat grass and pasture flowers and this helps making a tasty farm cheese, more tasty than the cheese produced during the rest of the year.
 Look for it in the dairies of Cavalese and Predazzo, it is so special!

 Continue along the flat path going then slightly downhill.
 You will notice a red and white roof on the left.
 In a few minutes you reach the small “Bait dei Sugadoi” (2196 m) situated in a basin and protected from the wind.
 The hut is built in stone and wood and there is a table with benches on the meadow, ideal for a short break or for lunch.

 The path continues downhill and beyond the pasture you find the first trees: larches, spruces, dwarf, pinus cembra.
 You will see some rhododendrons: the blossoming is in July, when they all turn into a beautiful pink cushion.